bpholden/lickRemoteObserving/README.md

 to enable the connection.

 ## Notify Lick of your intent to connect remotely
-Before you can connect to Keck remotely, we need to provide you with the firewall info and passwords.
+Before you can connect to Lick remotely, we need to provide you with the firewall info and passwords.
 As well, we need info about your remote observing station.

 - Email `sa@ucolick.org` with the following info about your remote site:
     - Institution